Who wins the Jayson Tatum vs. Paolo Banchero matchup in tonight's game?

 Jayson Tatum & the Celtics

-- The Celtics are outscoring opponents by 8.4 points per game with a +194 scoring differential overall.
-They put up 117.3 points per game (seventh in the NBA) and give up 108.9 per outing (third in the league).
+- The Celtics are outscoring opponents by 8.8 points per game with a +211 scoring differential overall.
+They put up 117.8 points per game (seventh in the NBA) and allow 109.0 per contest (third in the league).

-- The 46.7 rebounds per game Boston averages rank third in the NBA, and are four more than the 42.7 its opponents pull down per outing.
+- The 46.1 rebounds per game Boston averages rank fourth in the NBA, and are 3.3 more than the 42.8 its opponents grab per outing.

+- The Celtics make 15.7 three-pointers per game (second-most in the league) while shooting 36.9% from deep (13th in the NBA).
+They are making 2.0 more threes per outing than their opponents, who drain 13.7 per game while shooting 36.7%.

 Watch the NBA on Max with the B/R Sports Add-On